keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

 {% endhighlight %}

 Notice that the `addresses` response does not contain a single unique property, but there is an `index` property which is unique within a specific user.
-The primary key for an address would therefore be the combination of `id` and `index`.
+The primary key for an address would, therefore, be the combination of `id` and `index`.

 Create the following configuration: